 The 20W AGL-20 amplifier is equipped with a single speaker and two channels.
 The shared equalizer has bass and treble knobs, while the gain and volume knobs complete the control unit.
 The AGL-20 is a bit more powerful than your average starter pack amplifier, so be careful with the volume knob.

 The Sawtooth kit comes with a Telecaster-shaped guitar.
-It has a sycamore slab body, a bolt-on maple neck, and a 21-fret rosewood fingerboard.
+It has a sycamore slab body, a bolt-on maple neck, and a 21-fret maple fingerboard.

 Key Things to Consider